bnloky/tomcat-app/README.md

    13 ) After login to argocd click on create/Add App and provide CD repo url (https://github.com/Rojha-git/tomcat-app-cd.git) ,namespace will be default and slect the cluster by dropdown , path "./" you can provide.

       **once you did all above steps you will be able to see project in argocd with all the stages of deployment**

+      **run "kubectl get svc" and browse dns followed by port :8080 and by :8080/webapp/ , you will be able to see our finle application that we have deployed**.

-17. Integrate Prometheus with EKS and Import Grafana Monitoring Dashboard for Kubernetes
+15. Integrate Prometheus with EKS and Import Grafana Monitoring Dashboard for Kubernetes

     1--Install Helm